mhorpheus/test/DFIR-IntelTicketing.md

 During an Incident Response engagement as the need for various Intel services or support arises, you will need to create a ticket for those support services including Malware Analysis, DarkWeb Analysis, Engagement Support, etc.

 The following documentation is a guideline for IRIS consultants for the IRIS Incident Response Intel ticketing process and is a living document.
-If there is something you want to see documented here or explained with further detail please contact Matthew DeFir (matthew.defir@ibm.com)
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/Home.md)).

  - [**Intel Support**](#intel-support)
  - [**Intel Ticketing in Resilient**](#intel-ticketing-in-resilient)